snowdriftcoop/snowdrift/BUILD.md

 Follow the instructions to
 [install Stack for Windows](https://github.com/commercialhaskell/stack/blob/master/doc/install_and_upgrade.md#windows)

-*Note:* SnowdriftEmailDaemon won't build on Windows, so the `stack test` will fail.
-Building, running, and working on the site might still work otherwise.

 ## Get the Snowdrift code

-Once the dependencies are installed, clone the Snowdrift code to your computer.

-We primarily use a completely FLO (Free/Libre/Open) host for our code:
+NB: We primarily use a completely FLO (Free/Libre/Open) host for our code:
-[git.gnu.io/snowdrift/snowdrift].
+[git.gnu.io/snowdrift/snowdrift], and our instructions assume that repository.
 For convenience and redundancy, we also mirror at [GitHub], a popular but proprietary platform.

-The standard command to clone the code to your local system is:
+From within your preferred directory, get the code with:

     git clone https://git.gnu.io/snowdrift/snowdrift.git